i3dsymposium/i3dsymposium.github.io/2024/papers.md

 layout: default2024
 title: Papers Program

-temporary_session_order: true # This enables/disables the "Papers N" in the titles
+temporary_session_order: false # This enables/disables the "Papers N" in the titles

 sessions_definition:
   - title: "Title for the session"